jeli05/Projects/README.md

 # Projects
-Small Projects
+Small Projects made by Jeff

-A Hangman game written in Python, can choose random word or custom word
+A Hangman game and an Anagrams game, both written in Python.
+Players can choose a random word or custom word.